-In the 1000 Islands, we know how to do ICE-solation!
+In the 1000 Islands, we know how to do a winter wonderland

-If ever there was a winter to trek to the 1000 Islands, this is it.
+Winter adventure awaits you in the 1000 Islands.
 Uncrowded and lots to do; it’ll feel like you have the whole place to yourself.
-Here’s some tips for you “winter isolation vacation” in the 1000 Islands, even if it’s for just a few days.
+Here’s some tips for you “winter wonderland vacation” in the 1000 Islands, even if it’s for just a few days.

 Wintering on an Island you can drive to